swiftlang/swift-evolution/proposals/nnnn-light-weight-same-type-syntax.md

 ### Constrained existentials

 A natural generalization is to enable this syntax for existential types, e.g. `any Collection<String>`.
-This is a larger feature that requires careful consideration of type conversion behavior.
+This is a larger feature that needs careful consideration of type conversion behaviors.
 It will also require runtime support for metadata and dynamic casts.
 For this reason it should be covered by a separate proposal.

 ### Named opaque result types and `where` clauses